 Second Son of a Second Son

 Two brothers, Yataro and Yanosuke Iwasaki, and their eldest sons, Hisaya and Koyata, led the Mitsubishi organization from its founding in 1870 to its dissolution after World War II.
 But other members of the family also played important roles, especially Toshiya, the second son of Yanosuke and younger brother of Koyata.
-He established Asahi Glass, the first manufacturer of flat glass in Japan and now the largest in the world.
+He established Asahi Glass (current AGC), the first manufacturer of flat glass in Japan and now the largest in the world.

 Toshiya Iwasaki was born in Tokyo in 1881.
 Born to privilege, Toshiya learned from his strict father the importance of combining an aristocratic bearing with the common touch.
 The boy eschewed ostentatious attire and even frequented the local public bath.
 He exerted himself well in athletics and could swim four kilometers (2.5 miles).
 But his impressive performance in academics, especially in science, is what suggested early that the young Toshiya was destined for great things.